-Sickness and Permanent Incapacity benefit The Sickness benefit pays out if you are booked off due to illness or injury - including cancer.
+PPS Sickness and Permanent Incapacity benefit The Sickness benefit pays out if you are booked off due to illness or injury - including cancer.
 This benefit will provide support for up to two years, after which you will be assessed for Permanent Incapacity.

-Occupational and Functional Disability benefit The Occupational Disability benefit assesses your ability to perform your usual professional duties.
-The Functional Disability benefit covers a list of conditions; cancer is one of many.
+PPS Professional Disability ProviderTM The Occupational Disability Provider assesses your ability to perform your usual professional duties.
+The Functional Disability Provider covers a list of conditions; cancer is one of many.

-Professional Life Provider The benefit includes the Terminal Illness benefit which accelerates 50% of the life cover sum assured if you are diagnosed with a terminal illness and have less than 12 months to live (in PPS's opinion).
-You may also withdraw your full PPS Profit-Share Account when a Terminal Illness claim has been approved.
+PPS Professional Life ProviderTM The benefit includes the Terminal Illness benefit which accelerates 50% of the life cover sum assured if you are diagnosed with a terminal illness and have less than 12 months to live (in PPS's opinion).
+You may also withdraw your full PPS Profit-Share Account $^{\text{TM}}$ when a Terminal Illness claim has been approved.

-Critical Illness Cover Provides cover if you suffer from a listed dread disease, physical impairment or trauma.
+PPS Critical Illness Cover Provides cover if you suffer from a listed dread disease, physical impairment or trauma.
 It also provides cover for preventative double mastectomies.
-The optional CI 100% rider benefit is available where your claim payment will be increased from 25% to 100%.
+The optional CI 100% benefit is available where your claim payment will be increased from 25% to 100%.